Datamine/Tetris/README.md

 ## Tetris

-Tetris written in python, using PyGame 1.9.2a0
+Tetris written in python, using PyGame 1.9.2a0.

+Requires Python2 and installation of the pygame library (`pip install pygame`).

 Run the game with `./run`, a shell-script that launches `tetris.py`.